QuizMasterOnNode/TestingWithNode/PROCESS.md

 ### New Guest Configuration

 Guest will be added as users with a guest perspective.
 This way they will not be able to access the same abilities as the team.

+### Definition of Done

+Here is our definition of done.

+• The hypothetical user in the story can successfully complete the desired action.
+• The user story or the desired feature can be executed via the production branch by a user.
+• The code is error free when run in the testing branch.
+• The code is well commented/documented.
+• The code has been reviewed by another team member.
+• The code is implemented in the production branch and the production branch runs as intended.
+• The production branch is deployed to the product firebase hosting site.

+• The user stories are demoed before deploying to the production site.